penicili/penicili/README.md

 # Halo, saya Bagas
 saya suka anu

-my prononus are He / not him (cause i never be him) :pensive:
+My prononus are He / not him (cause i'll never be him) :pensive:

 Me when there is...  (selengkapnya)